Wokinghaam BC have created a short video that explains the Covid19 support network and how to access it

 18/12/2020 Carols in the Park

-In additon we are planning to hold a Barn Dance in September and a Quiz Night in November - dates to be confirmed
+In additon we are planning to hold a Quiz Night in November - dates to be confirmed

 Another very popular evening attended by many residents.
 A big thank you to Breakaway Brass for their excellent music.